maxpozdeev/mytinytodo-docker/dockerhub-readme.md

 To use new version of myTinyTodo:

-- Pull new image from hub and recreate container:
+- Pull new image from the registry and recreate container:
   `docker-compose down && docker-compose build --pull && docker-compose up`
 - Execute in the running container:
   `/usr/local/bin/reinstall-mytinytodo.sh`